jabirsubaktagin16/digitalSystemDesign/README.md

 # digitalSystemDesign
-This repository contains Proteus Implementation of some problems like ALU,Booth Multiplier and SAP
+This repository contains Proteus Implementation of some problems of Digital System Design